sombriks/gm-sample-worklog/gm-sample-worklog-service/README.md

 ## How to evolve this application

-H2 database is quite neat to fast prototyping however it does not scales well on file mode.
-We might use it on server mode, or even replace it with Postgresql or Oracle.
+H2 database is quite neat to fast prototyping.
+It even has a [web console](http://localhost:8080/h2-console) which helps to take a look into the data.
+However it does not scales well on file mode.
+We might use it on server mode, or even replace it with Mysql, Postgresql or Oracle.

 [Profile configurations](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-properties-and-configuration.html#howto-set-active-spring-profiles) were not set.
 A production-dedicated profile could optimize, for example, logging, but there's room for improvements.